pedrorijo91/garmin-padel/README.md

 <p align="center"><img src="screenshots/initial.jpeg" width="300"></p>

+Just click the `Enter` button to enter the menu where you can select a few options:

+// FIXME insert screenshot

+Use the `Up` and `Down` buttons on your device to scroll on each configuration, and use the `Enter`button to select.

-Just click any button and the score screen will display:
+After selecting all the options the score screen will display:

 <p align="center"><img src="screenshots/score0.jpeg" width="300"></p>